Nuk3R4z0r/SoundMachine/README.md

 # SoundMachine
 Soundboard for playing sounds.
-Can record by holding control and holding the binding you've set per sound.
+Can record by holding left-control and holding the binding you've set per sound.

 This program was made with a virtual cable setup in mind.
 It will work if your setup has the physical capabilities as well.